Miuroku/3_Term/README.md

 ### 3. Lab4 :
        What was added:
-       1) XmlGenerator - generates .xml file from List<PersonInfo><br/>
+       1) XmlGenerator - generates .xml file from List<PersonInfo>;
-       2) DataAccessLayer - base class for getting data from database<br/>
-              using method T GetPersonOpt that use stored procedures<br/>
+       2) DataAccessLayer - base class for getting data from database using method T GetPersonOpt that use stored procedures;
-       3) ServiceLayer - using "DataAccessLayer" for getting all necessary data from DB<br/>
+       3) ServiceLayer - using "DataAccessLayer" for getting all necessary data from DB;
-       4) Models - models of data, represents necessary entities from DB<br/>
+       4) Models - models of data, represents necessary entities from DB;
-       5) Converter - all-purpose Xml and Json parser<br/>
+       5) Converter - all-purpose Xml and Json parser;
-       6) Logger - write logs into the table "Log" (writes to DB)<br/>
+       6) Logger - write logs into the table "Log" (writes to DB);
-       7) FileManager - windows service from last lab. works<br/>
+       7) FileManager - windows service from last lab. works;
-       8) Main (DataManager) - firstly loads options using OptionsManager,<br/>
-              than getting info from DB using ServiceLayer and generates Xml file in the SourceDirectory<br/>
+       8) Main (DataManager) - firstly loads options using OptionsManager, than getting info from DB using ServiceLayer and generates Xml file in the SourceDirectory;
 ***
 ### 1. Lab2 :
        Very sinmple :